bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

 4. **Relevant:** Examples should explain, through comments or variable names, what they do and how this can be useful to a game developer.
 5. **Minimal:** Examples should be no larger or complex than is needed to meet the goals of the example.

-When you add a new example, be sure to update `examples/README.md` with the new example and add it to the root `Cargo.toml` file.
+When you add a new example, be sure to update add it to the root `Cargo.toml` file and update the relevant `README.md` based on the type of example (see below).
 Run `cargo run -p build-templated-pages -- build-example-page` to do this automatically.
 Use a generous sprinkling of keywords in your description: these are commonly used to search for a specific example.
 See the [example style guide](#style-guide) to help make sure the style of your example matches what we're already using.